-WE ENVISION impactful and coordinated investment in communities where resources are most needed.
+- Increased, impactful and coordinated investment in communities where resources are most needed.

 - Operating with transparency in grant-making.

-- Ensuring grantmaking is informed by and responsive to community needs.
+- Ensuring grant-making is informed by and responsive to community needs.

 - Bringing an intersectional approach to movement-building and service delivery.

 - Building on the existing infrastructure and resilience inherent in Southern communities.

 - Offering user-friendly and flexible grant-making processes, accessible to a wide range of organizations and groups.